 On Monday 20th April members of Keighley and Craven CAMRA, a couple of local licensees, a local brewer and some members of the general public crammed into the back room of the Brown Cow, Keighley to meet and question the five candidates standing in the forthcoming General Election in Keighley and Ilkley.
 Loosely based on the CAMRA “General Election Manifesto”, the lively discussion centred on beer and cider, pubs and other CAMRA campaigning topics with candidates expressing their views and then fielding questions from the floor.
 Keighley and Craven CAMRA would like to thank the five candidates for making the time to attend: Gareth Epps (Lib.
 Dem.), whose idea it was; Kris Hopkins (Con.), sitting MP and minister with responsibility for pubs; Ros Brown (Green); Paul Latham (UKIP); John Grogan (Lab.).
 Thanks also to Barry and Carol at the Brown Cow for hosting the event.

 Keighley and Craven branch has received some positive information from the new owner of one of the branch‘s most iconic Dales pubs.
 The White Lion at Cray, which sadly closed shortly after the Tour de France passed by last July, has been bought by Dennis Peacock.
 Dennis tells us that the pub will remain closed for a couple of months, while a full refurbishment of both the bar area and the letting rooms is completed.
-It should re-open in early summer 2015.
+It should re-open in early autumn 2015.
 Progress can be followed on both the pub‘s new Facebook and/or Twitter pages, which can be linked to from its new website.

 On 10th February, members of Keighley and Craven CAMRA were pleased to present James and John Mitchell with a plaque celebrating 10 consecutive appearances of the Cricketers Arms in Keighley in the CAMRA Good Beer Guide.
 The Cricketers on Coney Lane is a family-run free house serving two regular beers from Yates brewery (in Cumbria) alongside three guests from around the country.
 Recently re-decorated, the pub is warm and welcoming.
 Purchased from Timothy Taylor by John Mitchell and Worth Inns in 1996, it has been managed by John‘s son James for almost ten years.
 The photo shows branch secretary Fred Baker (left) presenting the award to James.